 The P990 Dual Analog Pad (HID) is a game controller manufactured by Saitek.
 If your game doesn't run smoothly, crashes or glitches or there is a lag time with your controller, try updating the driver.
 Our archive contains Windows 7 drivers that support this device.
 Windows Vista and Windows XP are also supported.
-Visitors have downloaded matching drivers over 371,429 times with an aggregate rating of 4.3 out of 5 stars.
+Visitors have downloaded matching drivers over 248,372 times with an aggregate rating of 3.6 out of 5 stars.
 Find the best version below that matches your operating system.
-All downloads available on this website have been scanned by the latest anti-virus software and are guaranteed to be virus and malware-free.
+The DriverGuide download archive is scanned regularly using the latest anti-virus and anti-malware software.

 |Saitek P990 Dual Analog Pad (HID) Driver Update Utility||Install the driver automatically|